City-of-Helsinki/berth-reservations-ui/README.md

 ### Setup

-After cloning this repository, create a new `.env.local` file from the provided `.env.example` file:
+After cloning this repository, create a new `.env.development.local` file from the provided `.env` file:

 ```
-$ cp .env.example .env.development.local
+$ cp .env .env.development.local
 ```

-This default example configuration uses the test environment as backend.
+The default configuration uses the test environment as backend.

 ## Development